Catalytic Thinking 102: Catalytic Listening

 Imagine a world where we humans naturally brought out the best in the people around us, in every part of our lives and our work.
 That is what Catalytic Thinking has the potential to do – not just in one person’s life, but in everyone’s lives.
 If the questions we all asked in our day-to-day lives naturally brought out the best in each of us, imagine what it might feel like to live on planet earth!

 The practices that comprise Catalytic Thinking are intentionally crafted to accomplish that.
 And as part of our new curriculum, this second course – Catalytic Thinking 102 – is all about the power of listening for that potential when the people around us are dealing with the stuff of life.
-(The graphic above shows how Catalytic Listening fits into Catalytic Thinking overall.
+(The graphic on the right shows how Catalytic Listening fits into Catalytic Thinking overall.
 Click on the image to enlarge it.)

 Catalytic Listening: Bringing Out the Best in People in Difficult Situations